Accounting policies and procedures

 1.1 Purpose and application of the Accounting Policies and Procedures

-1.1.1 The Accounting Policies and Procedures (hereinafter “Policies and Procedures”) set out the requirements for and the principles of accounting and financial reporting at Tallinn University of Technology (hereinafter “the university”).
-The purpose of the requirements is to ensure the provision of relevant, objective and comparable information concerning the financial position, financial performance and cash flows of the university.
+1.1.1 The Accounting Policies and Procedures (hereinafter “Policies and Procedures”) set out the requirements and the principles for accounting and financial reporting at Tallinn University of Technology (hereinafter “the university”).
+The purpose of these requirements is to ensure the provision of relevant, reliable and comparable information concerning the financial position, financial performance and cash flows of the university.

 1.1.2 The Policies and Procedures have been prepared in accordance with the Accounting Act, the Estonian Financial Reporting Standard, Public Sector Financial Accounting and Reporting Guidelines and the annexes and instructions thereto, the Accounting Board Guides and other legislation and university regulations governing accounting.

-1.1.3 In cases not covered by the Policies and Procedures, the principles laid down in the Accounting Act shall be followed.
+1.1.3 In matters not regulated by the Policies and Procedures, the principles laid down in the Accounting Act shall apply.

 1.2 Organisation of accounting

-1.2.1 According to § 3 of the Public Sector Financial Accounting and Reporting Guidelines, the university is a legal person in public law and the legal persons who are directly or indirectly under its dominant influence are public sector entities.
+1.2.1 Pursuant to § 3 of the Public Sector Financial Accounting and Reporting Guidelines, the university is a legal person in public law and the legal persons directly or indirectly under its dominant influence are public sector entities.

-1.2.2 The university keeps its accounts independently in compliance with the Accounting Policies and Procedures.
+1.2.2 The university maintains its accounting records independently in compliance with the Accounting Policies and Procedures.

-1.2.3 The university uses a centralized accounting system.
-The Finance Office keeps accounts of all the structural units.
+1.2.3 The university operates a centralized accounting system.
+The Finance Office maintains the accounting records of all the structural units.

 1.3 Financial year

-A financial year is 12 months long.
-A financial year starts on 1 January and ends on 31 December.
+The financial year comprises 12 months.
+It begins on 1 January and ends on 31 December.

 2. THE CHART OF ACCOUNTS AND OTHER IDENTIFIERS USED TO CLASSIFY BUSINESS INFORMATION